rapidalarm/rapidalarm.github.io/hardware.md

 # Assembly Instructions

-There are two variants of the Ventmon which have slightly different design requirements.
+There are two variants of the Rapidalarm which have slightly different design requirements.

 - Through hole - Uses entirely through hole components for easier hand assembly.
 Board designed with hobbyist level PCB router in mind.
 - Surface mount - All surface mount components.
 Designed for mass-production on pick and place.